elevate0123/CSE/06 Sociology/Paper 1/010 Social Change in Modern Society +.md

 #rephrase #Remaining #left Rephrase the entire topic in short

-- **Karl Marx** argued that technology is a product of the material conditions of society, and that it plays a significant role in shaping social relations.
-He believed that the development of new technologies can lead to social change, as it can create new forms of production and distribution, which in turn can lead to changes in the way people live and work.
+#### Thinkers Perspective on SnT & SC
-- **Max Weber** also saw technology as a product of social relations, but he argued that it can also have a more independent influence on society.
-He believed that technology can lead to rationalization, which is the process of making social institutions and processes more efficient and calculating.
-This can lead to changes in the way people think and behave, as well as in the way society is structured.
+1. #Marx - Technology is a product of the material conditions of society, it plays a significant role in shaping social relations.The development of new technologies can lead to SC, as it can create new forms of production & distribution, which in turn can lead to changes in the way people live and work
-- **Talcott Parsons** argued that science and technology are essential for social progress.
-He believed that they provide the knowledge and tools that are needed to solve the problems that societies face.
-He also argued that science and technology can help to create a more just and equitable society.
+2. Max #Weber - Saw technology as a product of social relations, but argued that it can also have a more independent influence on society.
+Technology can lead to rationalization, which is the process of making social institutions & processes more efficient and calculating.
+This can lead to changes in the way people think and behave, as well as in the way society is structured
-- **Ulrich Beck** argued that the development of new technologies, such as nuclear weapons and genetic engineering, has created a new kind of social risk, which he called "manufactured uncertainty."
-He believed that these risks are so great that they can no longer be managed by traditional institutions, such as the state or the market.
-This has led to a new form of social organization, which he called "reflexive modernization."
+3. #Parsons SnT are essential for social progress & provide the knowledge and tools needed to solve the problems that societies face.
+SnT can help to create a more just and equitable society.
-- **W.F.
-Ogburn:** Ogburn argued that technology and social change are related in a cyclical fashion.
-He called this the "cultural lag" theory.
-He argued that technology changes more rapidly than society, which leads to a "lag" between the two.
-This lag can create problems, such as social unrest and inequality.
-For example, the development of the automobile led to a change in the way people traveled.
-This change in turn led to changes in the way people lived and worked.
+4. #Ulrich Beck - Development of new technologies, such as nuclear weapons and genetic engineering, has created a new kind of social risk, **manufactured uncertainty**.
+These risks are so great that they can no longer be managed by traditional institutions, such as the state or the market.
+This has led to a new form of social organization, **"reflexive modernization."**
-- **Thomas Kuhn:** Kuhn argued that science is not a linear process of discovery, but rather a series of paradigm shifts.
+5. Thomas #Kuhn - Science is not a linear process of discovery, but rather a series of paradigm shifts.
 A paradigm is a shared set of beliefs and assumptions about the world.
-When a new paradigm emerges, it challenges the old paradigm and leads to a period of social and intellectual upheaval.
-For example, the development of the theory of relativity challenged the old Newtonian paradigm of physics.
+When a new paradigm emerges, it challenges the old paradigm and leads to a period of social and intellectual upheaval. #Eg , the development of the theory of relativity challenged the old Newtonian paradigm of physics.

 The relationship between science, technology, and social change is complex and ever-changing.
 It is a relationship that is worth studying, as it can help us to understand the past, the present, and the future  #conclusion